3 Ways to Get From Oakland Airport to San Francisco

 Since San Francisco enjoys a generally mild climate, bikes are almost always a fun option.
 This city is built on hills—more than fifty of them.
 Due to this, we recommend renting electric bikes during your stay.
 They’ll make all those hills a cinch!

 If you do rent a bike, be sure to cross the Golden Gate Bridge.
 You’ll enjoy some fantastic sights!
 We offer electric bike rentals and guided bike tours, so you can choose the San Francisco biking experience that best suits your taste.

 We offer a bike the Golden Gate Bridge tour along with a shuttle to Muir woods.
 Check it out.

 While you’re in San Francisco, you simply have to try some fresh seafood!
 If you already love this cuisine, you’ll be in heaven.
 Not a fan of seafood yet?
 Maybe San Francisco’s diverse selection of fresh clam chowder bread bowls, fish and chips, Cioppino, and steamed Dungeness crab can switch you over.

 We’d like to recommend Sotto Mare, located in North Beach.
 It’s a local favorite for good reason!

-There are so many iconic sights in San Francisco.
-The Golden Gate Bridge, Coit Tower, the Palace of Fine Arts, and the Piers.
-Those are all amazing places to see, but we recommend that you spend some time exploring the diverse neighborhoods of San Francisco as well!
+There are so many iconic sights in San Francisco, it’s impossible to name them all in one go.
+The Golden Gate Bridge, Coit Tower, the Palace of Fine Arts, and the Piers… Those are all amazing places to see, but we recommend that you spend some time exploring the unique neighborhoods of San Francisco as well!

 Wander through Haight-Ashbury, the birthplace of hippie culture.
 Stop in at some of the craft breweries in SOMA, or see the Painted Ladies in Alamo Square.
 Touring the city’s neighborhoods is one of the best ways to truly get to know San Francisco’s colorful and diverse culture!